 Q: How Much Is a Divorce in Illinois if Both Parties Agree?

-A: How much a divorce in Illinois costs if both parties agree will rely on certain factors about their situation.
+A: How much a divorce in Illinois costs, if both parties agree, will rely on certain factors about their situation.
 Uncontested divorces are one of the simplest and least-costly ways to get divorced, but there are still costs.
 This includes the cost of a mediator or attorneys for each spouse, filing fees, and court costs for the approval hearing.
 There may also be other professionals involved in the process of valuing property.

 Q: Is My Wife Entitled to Half My Business if We Divorce in Illinois?